esJoshua/galaxy-weather-app/README.md

 # MyWeather App
 Web application to get weather data by city

-try it by clicking here
+try it by clicking ==> [Galaxy Weather App](galaxy-weather-app-je.netlify.app)

 ## Project Setup

-Node v20.17.0
+* Node v20.17.0
-Get an apiKey from https://openweathermap.org/
+* Get an apiKey from https://openweathermap.org/
-Create a .env file following the example in .env.example
+* Create a .env file following the example in .env.example

 ```sh
 npm install